Nano-modulated electron beams via electron diffraction and emittance exchange for coherent x-ray generation: Diffraction Contrast Modulation

-One approach to producing modulation in the electron bunch is to use a grating, \figref{fig:diffractioncontrast}(a).
-From \eqnref{eq:diffint} we can see that varying the thickness, $z$, in $x$ results in spatially alternating intensities of ${{I}_{0}}$ and ${{I}}$, \textit{i.e.} diffraction contrast.
+One approach to producing modulation in the electron bunch is to use a grating, \figref{fig:grating}(a).
+From \eqnref{eq:diffint} we can see that varying the thickness, $t$, in $x$ results in spatially alternating intensities in the transverse dimension for ${{I}_{0}}$ and ${{I}}$, \textit{i.e.} diffraction contrast.
+Note that in this approach, the electrons are transmitted through the grating, and the grating is producing contrast due to the difference in diffracted intensity depending on the thickness of the grooves and ridges, but the diffraction itself is due to the Si atomic structure rather than the grating.
 The limitation on this modulation period is set by the minimum feature size that can be fabricated, however note that the image produced by the diffracted electron beam may be significantly demagnified to reach shorter periods.
-Subsequently, one of the two beams ($I_0$, $I$) could be blocked and the remaining beam would be sent through emittance exchange (EEX) optics \cite{cornacchia2002transverse,emma2006transverse,sun2010tunable,carlsten2011using,xiang2011emittance}.
-The bunching factor, defined as
+Subsequently, one of the two beams ($I_0$, $I$) could be blocked and the remaining beam would be sent through emittance exchange (EEX) optics \cite{cornacchia2002transverse,emma2006transverse,sun2010tunable,carlsten2011using,xiang2011emittance} to transfer the modulation from the transverse dimension to the longitudinal dimension.

+The collective quality of the modulated electron bunch is determined with the bunching factor, which is a useful tool to measure how well phased the modulation is at a particular wavelength.
+The bunching factor is defined as

-where ${{N}_{e}}$ is the number of electrons, ${{x}_{p}}$ is the transverse position of the ${{p}^{th}}$ particle, $k={2\pi }/{{{\lambda }_{x}}}\;$, and ${{\lambda }_{x}}$ is the period of modulation, is a useful measure of how well phased the modulation is at a particular wavelength.
-For a random assortment of particles (no modulation) $b_{0x} = 1/\sqrt{N_e} \ll 1$. {For the modeled case with a grating period of 150~nm,} the forward scattered beam (\figref{fig:diffractioncontrast}(b)) contains 0.35~pC and has a bunching factor $|b_{0x}| = 0.76$ (\figref{fig:diffractioncontrast}(c)).
+where ${{N}_{e}}$ is the number of electrons, ${{x}_{p}}$ is the transverse position of the ${{p}^{th}}$ particle, $k={2\pi }/{{{\lambda }_{x}}}\;$, and ${{\lambda }_{x}}$ is the period of modulation.
+For a random assortment of particles (no modulation) $b_{0x} = 1/\sqrt{N_e} \ll 1$.
+For the modeled case with a grating period of 150~nm, the forward scattered beam (\figref{fig:grating}(b)) contains 0.35~pC and has a bunching factor $|b_{0x}| = 0.71$ (\figref{fig:diffractioncontrast}).
 The transverse modulation of either beam undergoes demagnification which can be varied and then is imaged into the longitudinal dimension via EEX.
 We have recently shown \cite{nanni2015eex} that emittances with ratios as high as $10^4$ between longitudinal and transverse dimensions can be fully exchanged.
 If both beams are imaged without aberrations the modulation would disappear.